EmberGuild-Labs/EmberGuild-Labs/README.md

 ### 🌱 Exploring right now

 Digging into how websites work under the hood, and how they get compromised.
+I don't want to fall into the trap of subscriptions and locked down software.

 ### 🛠️ Tech I build with